 - The secret cameraperson must not purport to have qualifications or experience which he/she does not have where this might put them or others at risk or lead to legal problems.

-- Channel 4's Legal and Compliance Department must be consulted before application forms for such positions are filled in, letters and emails written etc.
+- The programme lawyer must be consulted before application forms for such positions are filled in, letters and emails written etc.

-- Channel 4 must see and approve the proposed CV and details of referees for the undercover role.
+- The programme lawyer must see and approve the proposed CV and details of referees for the undercover role.

 Procedure for approval of the secret filming before transmission

-Before approval is sought the application must have been seen and approved by Controller of Legal and Compliance or one of his deputies if he is unavailable.
+Before approval is sought the Stage II application must have been seen and approved by the Commissioning Editor, Programme Lawyer and Controller of Legal and Compliance.
 The secretly filmed material may raise other editorial, legal or compliance issues.
 These will be discussed with you at rough and fine cut viewings.

-The Stage II, before it is approved and once it has been approved must be copied to the lawyer advising and the Controller of Legal and Compliance if different.
+Before the Stage II is approved and once it has been approved, it must be copied to the lawyer advising and the Controller of Legal and Compliance if different.

 A pro-forma Stage II application can be found here.